robot-education/robot-code/README.md

 sudo apt install google-cloud-cli-firestore-emulator default-jre
 ```

-Then start up the google cloud emulator:
+You can test your build by starting up the google cloud emulator:

 ```
 gcloud emulators firestore start